zhemingfan/biof501a-mbb659_jeremy_fan/README.md

 ### Input

 The first input file provided in the data folder is a sequence of the _Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome_.
 This file follows traditional FASTA format (one line header starting with ">" following a sequence of nucleotides in the second line).
 Five additional _fastq_ files can be found from SRA, for instance one of the read file is [here](https://www.ncbi.nlm.nih.gov/sra/?term=SRR12960723).
+The accession numbers are: SRR12960723, SRR12960724, SRR12960725, SRR12960726, SRR12960727.
 All of the read files are standard, and are paired-ends, thus accounting for why later a `cat` command will be run to merge them.

 ### Output